-4.2 There is just one headstone which has this badge engraved on.
-Who were they and what was their role?
+4.2 There are just two headstone which have this badge engraved on.
+Who were they, where did they come from, and what was their role?
 4.3 As you explore the cemetery, look at the different badges on the headstones.
 These will give you a clue as to the role the person had and maybe where they came from.
 As you find each badge, write down the name of the person who served with that unit in the box next to the badge.